Giskard-AI/giskard/python-client/docs/getting-started/key_vulnerabilities/ethics/index.md

 3. **Lack of Ethical Considerations in Model Design**: Insufficient consideration of ethical implications during the design and development of the model can contribute to unrobustness against ethical perturbations.
 When ethical considerations, fairness, and diversity are not explicitly incorporated into the model design process, the model may inadvertently perpetuate biases and unfair outcomes.

 4. **Limited Representation in Training Data**: Lack of representation or underrepresentation of certain demographic groups in the training data can lead to unrobust behavior.
-When the model has insufficient exposure to diverse examples, it may struggle to generalize well to ethical perturbations involving those groups.
+When the model has insufficient exposure to diverse examples, it may struggle to generalize the ethical perturbations involving those groups.

 ## Addressing the Ethical Issue